SerhanAksut/ReviewApp/README.md

 * Swift Package Managers

 ## Dependencies
-There is no third party dependencies in the app.
+There is no third party dependency in the app.

 ## Setup
 There is no dependency to wait for installation. <br />